-- 1. Mineral resources are not mineral reserves and do not have demonstrated economic viability.
+- Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the mineral resources will be converted into mineral reserves. - 2.
 Mineral resources are exclusive of and in addition to mineral reserves. - 3.
-Bolañitos mineral resource and mineral reserve cut-off grades are based on a 141 g/t silver equivalent for Lucero, 149 g/t silver equivalent for Belen, 141 g/t silver equivalent for the La Luz ramp and 141 g/t silver equivalent for San Miguel ramp area of Bolanitos.

-- 4. Dilution factor and mining recovery for mineral resources are not applied. - 5.
-Price assumptions are \$23 /oz for silver and \$1,725/oz for gold.
+Bolañitos Mineral Resource and Mineral Reserve cut-off grades are based on 161 g/t silver equivalent for Golondrinas, Belen and Veta Madre, 152 g/t silver equivalent for La Luz Ramp, 161 g/t Silver equivalent for the Lucero Ramp and 154 g/t silver equivalent for San Miguel ramp area. - 4.
+Dilution factor and mining recovery for mineral resources are not applied. - 5.
+Price assumptions are \$23/oz for silver and \$1,725/oz for gold.